In most cases, Technical Analysis Software empowers fools to make even more mistakes. Sol Palha

 Q: What should novice investors focus on before using trading software?

 A: Novice investors should learn the basics of market behaviour and mass psychology before relying on trading software.
 Understanding the driving forces behind market trends and making better-informed trading decisions are crucial.
-There are no shortcuts to success in the stock market, and it is important to grasp the main driving force, which is human emotions.
+There are no shortcuts to success in the stock market, and it is essential to grasp the main driving force, which is human emotions.

 Q: What is the significance of mass psychology in understanding market behaviour?